Paul McLaughlin has been appointed Chief Executive of Red Tractor, the UK’s largest food and farm assurance scheme.

 At the heart of British farming practice is a shared commitment to integrity, responsibility, and high standards.

-Every day, thousands of Red Tractor assured farmers go above and beyond, caring for their animals, producing safe food, and safeguarding the reputation of UK agriculture.
+Every day, thousands of Red Tractor assured sites and their teams go above and beyond, caring for their animals, producing safe food, and safeguarding the reputation of UK agriculture.

-While audits provide a snapshot in time, assurance is about continuous care.
+While audits to Red Tractor Standards provide a snapshot in time, assurance is about continuous care.
 Farmers make a promise to uphold our standards every day, not just on the day of the assessment.

 We also provide an anonymous whistle-blowing service and actively encourage anyone with concerns to raise these as soon as possible so that we can investigate.

-We understand how important this is to the entire supply chain, particularly consumers, retailers and the farming community.
-Red Tractor members take their responsibilities seriously and are proud to uphold the values our scheme represents.
+We understand how important the reputation of British agriculture is to the entire supply chain, particularly consumers, retailers and the farming community.
+Red Tractor members take their responsibility seriously and are proud to uphold the values our scheme represents.

 The Red Tractor logo stands for something real: food produced responsibly, to high standards, by people who care.